Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-Perhaps as an expat parent, this film talked to me much more than it does to others.
-Nevertheless, it is another bold step forward by Christopher Nolan, and by focusing as much on the inner, mental challenges as much as the external, physical ones, he has succeeded in creating another thought provoking, great movie.
-Recommended.
+Interstellar is another bold step forward by Dir.
+Nolan.
+By focusing as much on the inner, mental challenges as the external, physical ones, he has succeeded in creating an emotionally tought, thought provoking movie.
+It is arguably Nolan's best film.
+Highly recommended.

 ▲ Top ▶ Movie Reviews Index